 Joining bicycle training camps is probably one of the best ways for both the young and the young at heart to spend their free time.
 Not only do you get tons of health benefits like a proper cardio workout, but also be able to meet new people and make new friends.
 Moreover, you can decide to make this a family activity for you, your partner, and even your kids.
-There are several things that you need to know and consider before you register for a training camp, and here is a shortlist of them.
+There are several things that you need to know and consider before you register for a training camp, and here is a short list of them.

 General Information About Bicycle Training Camps

 Bicycle training camps are held in almost every state of America, from the sunny coasts of California to the arches and canyons of Utah, and so on.
 The camps are usually held all year round in sunny states like California.
 However, in states where winter is an issue, the camps are held during early spring to late fall.
-The camps last for four or five days at least, long enough to learn most biking basics and specialized techniques which are useful for both pro and non-pro riders.
+The camps last for four or five days at least, long enough to learn most biking basics and specialized techniques that are useful for both pro and non-pro riders.

 How Much Does it Cost?

-The first thing that many bikers check-in training camps is the price.
+The first thing that many bikers check in training camps is the price.